-You must ensure that your payments clear to our bank account by these dates or you may be liable to a surcharge for the default - see paragraph 2.5.3.
+You must make sure that your payments clear to our bank account by these dates or you may be liable to a surcharge for the default - see paragraph 2.5.3.

-This means that if, for example, the last day of the month falls on:
+This means that if, for example, the last day of the month falls on either:

 Once you are in POA your quarterly balancing payments (see paragraph 1.3) due with your VAT return must also clear to our bank account by the last working day of the month (but see paragraph 2.4.3 below if you have non-standard period end dates.